MuqarrabG/Whatsapp-Mockup/README.md

 Each team member in Blue-Orange contributed in different ways and it will be shown below:

 Andrew
+-   Backend json server
--	Ensure Express works as back-end server
+-	Backend Express server
--	Comment on codes
+-	Comment on backend server code
--	Delegate task to team members
+-	Organisational Manager
--	Assist team members on merging individual and main GitHub Branches
+-	Assist team members on resolving GitHub conflicts while merging Branches
--	Update GitHub by completing Deployment.md and putting in Screenshots
+-	Deployment and documenting deployment in Deployment.md
+-   Taking Screenshots to show the app working

 Muqarrab
 -	Front-end app functions such as onClick buttons
 -	Front-end Home Page, Sign-in Page functions
--	Assist Andrew and Ben on backend server
+-	Assist Andrew and Ben on backend server code
--	Comment on codes
+-	Comment on front end code
--	Implement MongoDB in the app and connect to back-end server
+-	Collaborate with Ben on integrating back-end server and socket into front end

 Ben
--	Ensure Sockets.IO works on the app
+-   Backend Sockets.IO code and integration
--	Back-end functionality of app such as user typing status and messages situation between app
--	Created and supervise each team members weekly sprint reports
+-   Sprint report coordinator
+-	GitHub Project board manager
--	Comment on codes
+-	Comment on backend socket code

 Henry
 -	Design messaging app layout
--	Comment on codes
+-	Comment on front end code
 -	Front-end Setting page layout and functions
 -	App layouts and designs
 -	App Theme and Logo
 -	Update README.md file on GitHub
 -	Cross-check descriptions of projects on GitHub and ensure everything is up-to-dates